-- j) What services have been provided for the PPW population including: - i.
-Specialized treatment services designed for PPW. - ii.
-Subcontractors process to make available or make referrals for prenatal care and child care. - k) What outreach models were used to encourage PPW and IUID to enter treatment?
+- What services have been provided for the PPW population including: j) - Specialized treatment services designed for PPW. i. - Subcontractors process to make available or make referrals for prenatal care and child care. - What outreach models were used to encourage PPW and IUID to enter treatment? k)